 - By contacting DePaul Central for assistance if you are unable to use any of the above options.

 To Register for Direct Deposit:

-You may sign up for direct deposit by going to the Student Center in Campus Connect and clicking "Account Inquiry."
-From there, select the "Banking Information" tab and you will be able to designate a savings or checking account for your existing and future refunds.
+You may sign up for direct deposit by going to the Student Center in Campus Connect (https://campusconnect.depaul.edu)and clicking "Account Inquiry."
+On the page that loads, there will be a tab titled "Banking Information".
+There you may designate a savings or checking account for your existing and future refunds.

 Will a refund be sent to me automatically after I drop a course before the 100 percent drop date?

 If your account was paid using federal or state financial aid (in whole or in part) and you drop a course, your account may be reviewed to determine your revised eligibility and your credit balance refund, if any, will be issued within 14 days.